 They are able to make drastic changes in terms of a company’s profit but for that, they have to be properly tested.
-Today we will unveil mobile application testing tools and techniques depending on the solution type.
+Today we will unveil native app testing and hybrid app testing tools and techniques depending on the solution type.
 Native or hybrid, an app is a great channel for increasing revenue and just letting the world know about the company, whether it is a startup or an enterprise.

-To figure out how to perform app testing and fix bugs, we need to know the peculiarities of its architecture.
+To figure out how to perform testing and fix bugs, we need to know the peculiarities of its architecture.
 Native applications are developed specifically for mobile use, while hybrid ones are websites or web-services converted into mobile apps.
-This alone should allow you to decide which type of app will work for your business, but it’s still worth knowing the differences in testing for each.
+This alone should allow you to decide which type of app will work for your business, but it’s still worth knowing the differences between mobile native application testing and hybrid mobile application testing, as well as their peculiarities, common types, preferred methods, and more.

 Native mobile apps are created for the specific mobile OS which makes them run better than hybrids do on the same software.
 These apps are autonomous, can send push notifications, and use the resources provided by a mobile device.
 Native mobile application testing may be challenging and tiresome, but is totally worth it for the sake of user experience.